mkaoy2k/subs/README.md

-# Journal - FamilyTrees Web App
+# subs - journal subscription service on FamilyTrees platform

-> Subscription journal system for FamilyTrees service

 ## Introduction

 ---

-The 'Journal' Web App is a web application that allows you to read and subscribe/unsubscribe to your journal.
+The 'subs' Web App is a web service that allows you to read news and to subscribe/unsubscribe to your family news.

 ## How It Works

 ---

-The 'Journal' service helps you keep updated with what's new to your family-related matters.
-You can subscribe/unsubscribe to your journal as needed.
+The 'subs' service provides a front-end for family members to keep in the loop on what's new to your family-related matters.
+At the backend for FamilyTrees service team to maintain the publication of faamily matters whereas the family members can subscribe/unsubscribe to the family news as needed.

 ### Key Features: